decentstack/decentstack/README.md

 [Documentation](https://decentstack.org) (Still being written & revised)

 The quickstart instructions are not available yet, but I would recommend you to start with the excellent [kappa-workshop](https://noffle.github.io/kappa-arch-workshop/build/01.html).
-It's a great introduction to building decentralized applications that naievly exchange trust and a "must see" prequel to the issues which Decentstack attempts to address.
+It's a great introduction to building decentralized applications and a "must read" prequel to the issues which Decentstack attempts to address.

-### Updates
+## Updates

-- 2019-10-27 Still being written, thanks for checking in
+- 2019-10-29 docs preview [published](https://decentstack.org). chunks of public-API docs still missing
 - 2019-10-28 Tests pass, docs still being written..
-- 2019-10-29 docs preview [published](https://decentstack.org). chunks of public-API docs still missing
+- 2019-10-27 Still being written, thanks for checking in

-### Usage
+## Usage

 ```js
 const RAM = require('random-access-memory')